 The Center’s largest study is the “Mothers and Newborns Study” in Northern Manhattan and the South Bronx, which follows 725 African-American and Latino pregnant women and their children through early adolescence.
-Their health is monitored from birth through twelve-thirteen years of age.
-Some current and past exposures of concern include polycyclic aromatic hydrocarbons (PAHs), chlorpyrifos, pyrethroids, secondhand smoke, bisphenol-A (BPA), phthalates, polybrominated diphenyl ethers (PBDEs), and pest allergens.
-Some, like PAHs and second-hand smoke, are mutagenic and carcinogenic; others are endocrine disruptors capable of affecting child growth, development, and health.
+Their health is monitored from birth through adolescence.
+Some current and past exposures of concern include polycyclic aromatic hydrocarbons (PAH), chlorpyrifos, pyrethroids, secondhand smoke, bisphenol-A (BPA), phthalates, polybrominated diphenyl ethers (PBDEs), and pest allergens.
+Some, like PAH and second-hand smoke, are mutagenic and carcinogenic; others are endocrine disruptors capable of affecting child growth, development, and health.

 Click on the links below to jump to our key findings on specific health topics of interest: